 What Kind of Foundation Does Your Mattress Need?

-There are various types of foundations available out there, and choosing the best one can be a challenge.
-It is possible to purchase a foundation that might produce discomfort and is unstable.
-Thus, you have to know the kind of foundation that you really need.
+There are various types of foundations available on the market these days and choosing the best one can be a real challenge.
+Purchasing the wrong one can cause discomfort and decrease the stability of your mattress, so you should know what kind of foundation your mattress really need.

-In this guide, we outline the best foundation you should purchase to go along with your mattress, depending on the type you have, as well as discuss the various types of foundations on the market today.
+In this guide, we will outline the best foundations that could go well with your mattress depending on its type and we will discuss various types of foundations that can be found on the market today.

 1. Best Foundations for Innerspring Mattresses

-An innerspring mattress utilizes a steel coil support system.
-Different kinds of spring systems are available on the market today.
-Some of these have springs that are connected into a single unit, whereas others have units with pocketed coils that are covered separately.
+An innerspring mattress utilizes a steel coil support system and different kinds of these mattresses are available on the market today.
+Some of these have springs that are connected into a single unit, while other mattresses are comprised of hundreds, sometimes even thousands of individually pocketed coils.

 Box Springs for Innerspring Mattresses

-A box spring is characterized by a wooden frame that is meant to absorb weight, combined with wire coils.
-There are some models that add steel to reinforce the strength of the box spring.
+A box spring is made of a wooden frame combined with wire coils that work together to support the mattress and absorb weight.
+Some models use steel instead of wood to increase the strength and durability of the box spring.

-There are few choices when it comes to a box spring.
-These include high-quality modular grids with square coils for better durability and coil spring beds with cone-shaped wire coils for support and flexibility of rigid mattresses.
+There are few choices when it comes to box springs.
+These include high-quality modular grids with square coils for better durability and coil spring beds with cone-shaped wire coils for support and flexibility.

-Semi-flex box springs are made of a wooden frame.
-It has a rigid metal grid above slats to provide support and minimal flexing.
+Semi-flex box springs are made of a wooden frame with a sturdy metal grid above slats which provide support and minimal flexing.

 2. Best Foundation for Memory Foam Mattresses

-Memory foam (viscoelastic) models are made of multiple layers of high-density polyurethane foam.
-This type of foam conforms to the shape of the sleeper as it reacts to heat and contours the curves of the body.
+Memory foam models are made of multiple layers of high-density polyurethane foam.
+This type of foam reacts to your body heat and conforms to the shape of your body and to your unique curves.

 Platform/Slatted Foundations for Memory Foam Mattresses